getflywheel/local-addon-broken-link-checker/README.md

 All files in `/src` will be transpiled to `/lib` using [Babel](https://github.com/babel/babel/).
 Anything in `/lib` will be overwritten.

+### Debug Logs

+- Aside from the developer console, Local logs can be found (on Mac) at /Users/username/Library/Logs/local-beta.log

 ## License

 MIT